snasirzadeh/Donetick_deployment/README.md

 # Donetick_Deployment
 This repo is for learning Donetick deployment

+1) Make sure you installed docker and docker compose properly you can use the docker docs to install it (https://docs.docker.com/engine/install/)

 1- clone the Donetick repo on server

 2- cd to /donetick directory